 Teachers and administrators can buffer the effects of ACEs on education by promoting caring relationships and supporting the physical and mental health needs of their students, according to a 2019 American Educator by David Murphey and Vanessa Sacks.
-For teachers to do this, they need access to a social-emotional learning program that teaches children how to develop resilience, self-regulation, and other behavioral skills.
+For teachers to do this, they need access to a life skills curriculum that teaches children how to develop a growth mindset, resilience, and self-regulation.

-When teachers have a solid, research-based social-emotional learning program, it not only helps them help their students but also gives teachers the tools to handle the emotionally demanding responsibilities of working with traumatized children.
+When teachers have a solid, research-based life skills curriculum, it not only helps them help their students but also gives teachers the tools to handle the emotionally demanding responsibilities of working with traumatized children.

 Combat ACEs with Studies Weekly Well-Being

 Our SEL program teaches PK-6 students effective coping strategies to help them overcome trauma and excel in school and in life.
-Here are just some of the social-emotional skills they’ll learn:
+Here are just some of the life skills they’ll learn:

-- Identifying and Demonstrating Emotions – Kids become aware of and understand their reactions to ACEs.
+- Identifying and Demonstrating Emotions – Children become aware of and understand their reactions to ACEs.

 - Grief and Dealing with Loss – Children learn healthy ways to grieve the death of a loved one.